Discover more from PrimeTrading

 Here's the approach to creating the composite score:

-I assign weights to each indicator based on their relative importance (secret sauce).
+Weight Assignment: Assign weights to each indicator based on their relative importance (secret sauce).

-Standardize the values of each indicator to ensure they are on a consistent scale.
+Standardization: Standardize the values of each indicator to ensure they are on a consistent scale.
 This involves transforming the values into % ratios.

-Multiply each standardized indicator by its assigned weight.
+Weighted Sum: Multiply each standardized indicator by its assigned weight.

+The GDB score is a normalized -100 to +100 score based on the last year's historic scores, with +100 being the strongest day of the last year and -100 the weakest.
 A higher score suggests broader market participation and strength, while a lower score indicates weaker market breadth.

 Interpretation: